zeruhur/loner/en/AP12_cyberpunk.md

 ### Implants

+Consider each of the following as additional gear items.

-1. Neural Interface: A direct interface between the brain and a computer system, allowing for direct control and manipulation of technology.
+1. **Neural Interface**: A direct interface between the brain and a computer system, allowing for direct control and manipulation of technology.
-1. Cybernetic Eyes: Enhanced visual implants that allow for night vision, zooming, or even infrared vision.
+1. **Cybernetic Eyes**: Enhanced visual implants that allow for night vision, zooming, or even infrared vision.
-1. Cybernetic Limbs: Artificial arms, legs, or other body parts that provide enhanced strength, speed, or agility.
+1. **Cybernetic Limbs**: Artificial arms, legs, or other body parts that provide enhanced strength, speed, or agility.
-1. Neural Implant: A chip implanted in the brain that enhances cognitive abilities, such as memory, calculation, or learning.
+1. **Neural Implant**: A chip implanted in the brain that enhances cognitive abilities, such as memory, calculation, or learning.
-1. Voice Modulator: An implant that can change the sound of a character's voice, making them sound like someone else or disguising their identity.
+1. **Voice Modulator**: An implant that can change the sound of a character's voice, making them sound like someone else or disguising their identity.
-1. Retinal Display: An implant that displays information directly onto the character's retina, providing an augmented reality overlay of the world around them.
+1. **Retinal Display**: An implant that displays information directly onto the character's retina, providing an augmented reality overlay of the world around them.
-1. Subdermal Armor: A layer of armor implanted beneath the skin, providing additional protection against physical attacks.
+1. **Subdermal Armor**: A layer of armor implanted beneath the skin, providing additional protection against physical attacks.
-1. Cybernetic Organs: Artificial organs that can replace or augment natural organs, providing increased strength, endurance, or resilience.
+1. **Cybernetic Organs**: Artificial organs that can replace or augment natural organs, providing increased strength, endurance, or resilience.
-1. Pain Suppressor: An implant that suppresses pain signals, allowing characters to push through injuries and ignore physical discomfort.
+1. **Pain Suppressor**: An implant that suppresses pain signals, allowing characters to push through injuries and ignore physical discomfort.
-1. Adrenal Boost: An implant that can trigger a surge of adrenaline, providing temporary boosts to strength, speed, or reflexes.
+1. **Adrenal Boost**: An implant that can trigger a surge of adrenaline, providing temporary boosts to strength, speed, or reflexes.
-1. Synthetic Blood: An implant that replaces or enhances natural blood cells, providing increased oxygenation, stamina, or resistance to toxins.
+1. **Synthetic Blood**: An implant that replaces or enhances natural blood cells, providing increased oxygenation, stamina, or resistance to toxins.
-1. Bio-monitor: An implant that constantly monitors the character's health, providing alerts for injuries, illnesses, or other health concerns.
+1. **Bio-monitor**: An implant that constantly monitors the character's health, providing alerts for injuries, illnesses, or other health concerns.
-1. Reflex Booster: An implant that enhances the character's reflexes, providing increased reaction time and agility.
+1. **Reflex Booster**: An implant that enhances the character's reflexes, providing increased reaction time and agility.
-1. Sensory Enhancement: An implant that enhances the character's senses, allowing for better hearing, smelling, or tasting.
+1. **Sensory Enhancement**: An implant that enhances the character's senses, allowing for better hearing, smelling, or tasting.
-1. Cybernetic Spine: An implant that replaces or augments the natural spine, providing increased strength, flexibility, or durability.
+1. **Cybernetic Spine**: An implant that replaces or augments the natural spine, providing increased strength, flexibility, or durability.
-1. Subdermal Weapon: An implant that can conceal a small weapon, such as a knife or gun, beneath the skin.
+1. **Subdermal Weapon**: An implant that can conceal a small weapon, such as a knife or gun, beneath the skin.
-1. Datajack: A jack implanted in the skull that allows for direct connection to a computer system, facilitating hacking and data manipulation.
+1. **Datajack**: A jack implanted in the skull that allows for direct connection to a computer system, facilitating hacking and data manipulation.
-1. Cybernetic Heart: An implant that replaces or enhances the natural heart, providing increased stamina, endurance, or resistance to heart-related illnesses.
+1. **Cybernetic Heart**: An implant that replaces or enhances the natural heart, providing increased stamina, endurance, or resistance to heart-related illnesses.

 ### Reputation